globulus/simi/README.md

    end
 end
 ```
 * Classes themselves are objects, with "class" set to a void object named "Class".
+You can check if an Object is a class by using **VAR is Class**, even though Class itself normally evaluates to *nil*.
 * From within the class, all instance properties have to be accessed via self or @ (i.e, self.fuel is the instance variable, whereas fuel is a constant in the given scope).
 * Instance vars and methods are mutable by default from within the class, and don't require usage of the $= operator.
 * Class instances are immutable - you cannot add, remove or change their properties, except from within the class methods.